vdbrink/vdbrink.github.io/projects/elgato_stream_deck.md

 ## Button actions

-In this chapter I describe different examples of how you can use the Stream Deck to automate task in your daily work as software developer.
+In this chapter I describe different examples of how you can use the Stream Deck to automate tasks in your daily work as a software developer.

 This section will constantly be updated with new plugins and integrations. \
-I already place some placeholders of features I have already running and will describe them here to upcoming months.
+I've already added placeholders for features I already have running and will describe them here over the upcoming months.
 Bookmark this page and come back after a while for extra possibilities.

-If you can't wait to know more about a specific integration let me know then I can see if I can give creating that description more prio.
+If you can't wait to know more about a specific integration, let me know and I'll try to prioritize writing that description.

-If you know cool and usefully actions, I'm always looking for new once, please let me know via an GitHub issue or comment on my socials.
+If you know cool and useful actions, I'm always looking for new ones.
+Please let me know via a GitHub issue or a comment on my socials.

 > **_NOTE:_** All actions on this page are specific for macOS.
 > The same solutions are probably also possible on Windows, but with different plugins.